EricQXu/WinKFixWin11/readme.md

 **Installation**

 1. Download BTFixWin1122H2.zip from the latest release under "Release"
-2. Extract the ZIP file downloaded in step 1 to your Documents folder
+2. Extract the ZIP file downloaded in step 1 to your Documents folder (Important!!
+Must be in Documents folder.)
 3. Run "install.bat" in the extracted BTFixWin1122H2 folder located in your Documents folder.
 Click "Run anyway" if Defender SmartShield comes up.
 This is safe; I just did not sign the file.
 6. Open PowerToys and go to the Keyboard Manager tab and click "Remap a Shortcut" button.
 Set the left option to Win + K and the right option to Ctrl + Shift + Alt + B and press Save. \*\*\*
 7. Either A.) restart your PC or B.) sign out and sign back in; either works